30 May Traveling Projector in Surabaya

 Traveling Projector arrived in Surabaya at midnight on Friday, 23 May 2014.
 The next morning, we headed to C2O, a library and community space for young people who are concerned about the cultural heritage of the city.

 Similar to what we did in Solo, the films we screened were focused more on tolerance and human rights.
-After only about 10 minutes through watching the videos, rain began to fall.
+After only about 10 minutes of watching the videos, rain began to fall.
 We quickly rolled up the mats and moved the projector inside the library.
-The room of 4x4 metres felt a little cramped, but at least 20 spectators stayed until the end of the discussion.
+The room of 4×4 meters felt a little cramped, but at least 20 spectators stayed until the end of the discussion.

 The spectators who were mostly young people asked us about activism in the Reformation era that was portrayed in one of the films, Black Umbrella.
 They also asked whether activists, either from EngageMedia or other groups, feel tired of promoting human rights and democracy.
 One of the participants seemed especially pessimistic about the current political situation, but we did all agree that we have to continue to fight for justice for everyone regardless.